robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 suite metadata split into multiple rows will be `catenated together with newlines`__.

-All these syntaxes are illustrated in the following examples.
+All the syntax discussed above is illustrated in the following examples.
 In the first three tables test data has not been split, and the following three illustrate how fewer columns are needed after splitting the data to several rows.